apache/beam/website/www/site/content/en/blog/scaling-streaming-workload.md

 When we inspect the `StoreInBigQuery` transform, we see that the majority of the wall time is spent on the actual writes.
 Also, the wall time spent converting data to the destination format (`TableRows`) compared with how much is spent in the actual writes is quite large: 13 times bigger for the writes.
 To improve this behavior, we can switch the pipeline write mode.

-## Fourth run: in with the new (using StorageWrites API)
+## Fourth run: in with the new

+In this run, we use  the `StorageWrite` API.
 Enabling the `StorageWrite` API for this pipeline is straightforward.
 We set the write mode as `STORAGE_WRITE_API` and define a write triggering frequency.
 For this test, we write data at most every ten seconds.
 The write triggering frequency controls how long the per-stream data accumulate.
 A higher number defines a larger output to be written after the stream assignment but also imposes a larger end-to-end latency for every element read from Pub/Sub.
 Similar to the `STREAMING_WRITES` configuration, `BigQueryIO` can handle autosharding for the writes, which we already demonstrated to be the best setting for performance.

-After both pipelines become stable, the performance benefits seen when using the `StorageWrites` API in `BigQueryIO` are apparent.
+After both pipelines become stable, the performance benefits seen when using the `StorageWrite` API in `BigQueryIO` are apparent.
 After enabling the new implementation, the wall time rate between the format transformation and write operation decreases.
 The wall time spent on writes is only about 34 percent larger than the format transformation.

 <img class="center-block"
     src="/images/blog/scaling-streaming-workload/4-format-transformation.png"
     alt="Translation Overhead">

 After stabilization, the pipeline throughput is also quite smooth.
-This enables the runner to quickly and steadily downscale the pipeline resources needed to sustain the desired throughput.
+The runner can quickly and steadily downscale the pipeline resources needed to sustain the desired throughput.

 <img class="center-block"
     src="/images/blog/scaling-streaming-workload/4-throughput.png"